IDEO: History

 IDEO was formed in 1991 by a merger of David Kelley Design (founded by Stanford University professor David Kelley in 1978), London-based Moggridge Associates and San Francisco's ID Two (both founded by British-born Bill Moggridge, in 1969 and 1979, respectively), and Matrix Product Design (founded by Mike Nuttall in 1983).
 David Kelley Design was previously Hovey-Kelley Design, which was a partnership between David Kelley and Dean Hovey.

 Hovey-Kelley Design worked on the design for the computer mice for the Apple Lisa and the original Apple Macintosh.

-In 1996, Office-furniture maker Steelcase took a majority ownership stake in IDEO, which continued to operate independently.
-Steelcase began divesting its shares through a five-year management buy-back program in 2007.
-By the early 2000s, IDEO had expanded into management consulting and organizational design.
-In 2016, Japanese holding company Kyu Collective purchased a minority stake in the firm.

-While the company started with a focus on designing consumer products (e.g., toothbrush, personal assistant, computers), by 2001, IDEO began to widen its focus on consumer experiences and services.

-In 2011, IDEO incubated IDEO.org — a registered 501(c)(3) nonprofit focused on doing work that centers people in poor and vulnerable communities.
+While the company started with a focus on designing consumer products (e.g., toothbrush, personal assistant, computers), by 2001, IDEO began to widen its focus on consumer experiences and services, and expanded its service offerings to include management consulting and organizational design.
+In 2011, IDEO incubated IDEO.org, a registered 501(c)(3) nonprofit focused on doing work that centers people in poor and vulnerable communities.